kuzzleio/kuzzle/doc/2/api/controllers/auth/create-api-key/index.md

   - if this value is a string, then its content is parsed by the [ms](https://www.npmjs.com/package/ms) library.
 Examples: `"6d"`, `"10h"`
   - if `-1` is provided, the token will never expire
 - `refresh`: if set to `wait_for`, Kuzzle will not respond until the newly created API key is indexed
-- `_id`: set the API key unique ID to the provided value, instead of auto-generating a random ID
+- `_id`: sets the API key unique ID to the provided value, instead of auto-generating a random ID

 ---